js2264/VplotR/README.md

     ggplot2::ggsave('vmat.pdf', vmat)
 ```

-One can parallelize the generation of multiple V-plots as follow:
+The generation of multiple V-plots can be parallelized as follow:

 ```{r}
     params <- list(